Vernon Lee Clark: Murders

 Clark's first victim was Rebecca H. "Dolly" Davis, a 70-year-old woman from Elkridge.
 Born in 1909, Davis attended Bryn Mawr College in Philadelphia and graduated with a Bachelor of Arts degree in 1932.
 She later taught art at The Baldwin School in Bryn Mawr, Pennsylvania.
 At the same time, she studied painting at the Pennsylvania Academy of Fine Arts.
 In 1937, Davis traveled to Europe to visit art museums.
 She returned to the United States a year later, and moved to Baltimore.

 In 1941, Davis stopped painting, as she believed it did not feel appropriate during wartime.
 At some point in the 1970s, Clark began to do yard work for Davis.
 On February 16, 1980, Clark attacked Davis with a knife outside her home.
 He sexually assaulted her and stabbed her to death, and later hid her body in the woods behind her home.
 A week later, her body was found.
 The discovery of her body led to women in the area becoming fearful that the killer would strike again, and many installed deadbolt locks on their doors.

 Clark would not become a suspect in the investigation, and remained free to claim more victims.
 On March 29, 1981, he is believed to have been doing handyman work for 68-year-old Evelyn Dieterich in Catonsville, when he attacked Dieterich, sexually assaulted, and killed her.
 Once again, Clark was not suspected in the killing, and would spend the next three years without committing any crime.
 On December 29, 1984, he broke into the roadside home of 81-year-old Iva Myrtle Watson in Ellicott City.
 Clark chased her into the woods before catching up, sexually assaulting, and beating Watson to death.
-This is his only known killing that occurred outside Baltimore County.

 In 1989, Clark borrowed a shotgun from the Bruan Carroll Co. animal rendering plant where he worked.
 On July 4, 1989, Clark broke into the apartment of 23-year-old Kathleen Patricia Gouldin, sexually assaulted her, and then shot her to death with the gun.